 Biology Major at San Diego State University

-After moving down here, it was no big surprise that I was immediately attracted to every single one of the San Diego beaches and I could not wait to explore!
+After moving down here, it was no big surprise that I was immediately attracted to every San Diego beach, and I could not wait to explore!

-Compared to the flat sandy beaches I was used to in Los Angeles, the beaches of San Diego are so much more diverse.
+Compared to the flat sandy beaches I was used to in Los Angeles, San Diego beaches are more diverse.
 From the flat sandy beaches of Mission Beach to the rocky shores up in North County and the Tijuana Estuary down South: the famous beaches of San Diego offer a large variety of environments to experience.

-One fortunate advantage of my Biology major was the field trips:
+One good advantage of my Biology major was the field trips:

--Exploring the largest coastal wetland in Southern California, the Tijuana Estuary, located in Imperial Beach and bordered with Mexico.
+-Exploring the largest coastal wetland in Southern California, the Tijuana Estuary, located in Imperial Beach and bordered by Mexico.

 –Walking around Bird Rock in La Jolla to study the tide pools on an extremely low tide.